 As discussed in the previous response, the adjusted interior setbacks are both planned to include screening and landscaping that exceed the standards in the RM-II zone so the development will not detract from the livability or appearance of the residential area.
-The adjusted vision clearance area will allow for safe egress from the site.
+The adjusted vision clearance area will allow for safe egress from the site in accordance with current AASHTO standards.
+The adjustment to the ADA access aisle will minimize the visual impact of on-site parking and to enhance the pedestrian experience.
 This criterion is met.